 The statutory and collateral consequences of convictions are harsh.
-An experienced criminal defense lawyer from Randall & Stump, PLLC is here to fight to exonerate you in court, so contact us today to learn more about how we can help.
+An experienced breaking and entering defense lawyer from Randall & Stump, Criminal Defense Attorneys is here to fight to exonerate you in court, so contact us today to learn more about how we can help.(980) 237-4579.

 If your teenage son or daughter is arrested for breaking and entering in Charlotte, they may enter into the state’s juvenile justice system or the adult justice system.
 In the juvenile system, a court counselor may recommend a diversion program.
 This is likely if your child does not have a record of criminal or delinquent activity, or if no other serious crime was committed.
 However, your child could also be taken into custody, and a court counselor can recommend that a prosecutor file a complaint.
 If your child is prosecuted through the adult justice system, they are subject to the same consequences and punishments as everyone else above the age of 18.
 If your child has been charged with breaking and entering, contact a Charlotte juvenile defense lawyer from Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579.